 Have you heard about cash value life insurance?
 What does cash value of life insurance mean?
-Is it good, bad — or maybe both?
+Is it good, bad — or maybe a little bit of both?
+Who are the best life insurance companies for cash value?
 Today, we’re going to educate you on everything related to life insurance cash values.
 By the end of this article you should have an idea if a life insurance cash value policy is a good fit for your coverage needs.

 What is cash value life insurance?

 Life insurance cash value refers to the savings portion of a permanent life insurance policy.
 Your ears may perk up when your hear the phrase, “Cash value.”

 I mean, cash is a good thing right?
 Well….Possibly.

 You need to evaluate your coverage needs and analyze a few things to see if a cash-value policy is worth it.
 If not, you’re potentially throwing away your money.

 As we briefly mentioned, cash value can be built into permanent life insurance policies.
 Permanent life insurance policies are a type of life insurance that is designed to provide you coverage for life.

 what type of life insurance has a cash value?

 Cash Value Comparisons